Cosys-Lab/Cosys-AirSim/docs/install_linux.md

-# Intall or Build Cosys-AirSim on Linux
+# Build Cosys-AirSim on Linux from Source

-The current recommended and tested environment is **Ubuntu 22.04 LTS**.
+The current recommended and tested environment is **Ubuntu 24.04 LTS**.
 Theoretically, you can build on other distros as well, but we haven't tested it.

 ## Install Compiler Toolchain
+You will need the following dependencies.
+Newer versions may also work but are not tested:
+- clang 18
+- clang++-18
+- libc++-18-dev
+- libc++abi-18-dev
+- libstdc++-18-dev
+- cmake 2.28
+- glib 2.28
+- build-essential
+- lsb-release
+- rsync
+- software-properties-common
+- wget
+- unzip

 Unreal Engine requires a correct version of the compiler toolchain clang.
 You can find the right version on [this page](https://dev.epicgames.com/documentation/en-us/unreal-engine/linux-development-requirements-for-unreal-engine#gettingthetoolchain) for the Unreal version you wish to install.
 To easily install this version on your machine, you can use the following script:
 ```bash